rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 ```

 The `-F99` tells perf to sample at 99 Hz, which avoids generating too
+much data for longer runs (why 99 Hz you ask?
+No particular reason, it
-much data for longer runs.
-The `--call-graph dwarf` tells perf to get
+just seems to work well for me).
+The `--call-graph dwarf` tells perf
-call-graph information from debuginfo, which is accurate.
-The `XXX` is
+to get call-graph information from debuginfo, which is accurate.
+The
-the command you want to profile.
-So, for example, you might do:
+`XXX` is the command you want to profile.
+So, for example, you might
+do:

 ```
 perf record -F99 --call-graph dwarf cargo +rust-prof rustc